Amazon Warehouse

 Goal

-The objective of this practice is to implement the logic that allows a holonomic logistics robot to deliver shelves to the required place by making use of the location of the robot.
+The objective of this practice is to implement the logic that allows a logistics robot to deliver shelves to the required place by making use of the location of the robot.
 The robot is equipped with a map and knows its current location in it.
 The main objective will be to find the shortest path to complete the task.

 Shelves to move Robot